Lightstreamer/Lightstreamer-example-Portfolio-adapter-java/README.md

 As an example of [Clients Using This Adapter](https://github.com/Lightstreamer/Lightstreamer-example-Portfolio-adapter-java#clients-using-this-adapter), you may refer to the [Basic Portfolio Demo - HTML Client](https://github.com/Lightstreamer/Lightstreamer-example-Portfolio-client-javascript#basic-portfolio-demo---html-client) and view the corresponding [Basic Portfolio Demo Live Demo](http://demos.lightstreamer.com/PortfolioDemo_Basic/), or you may refer to the [Portfolio Demo - HTML Client](https://github.com/Lightstreamer/Lightstreamer-example-Portfolio-client-javascript#portfolio-demo---html-client) and view the corresponding [Portfolio Demo Live Demo](http://demos.lightstreamer.com/PortfolioDemo/) for the full version of the *Portfolio Demo*.

+This project also provides support for the [JSON Patch Portfolio Demo - HTML Client](https://github.com/Lightstreamer/Lightstreamer-example-Portfolio-client-javascript#jsonpatch-portfolio-demo---html-client) and view the corresponding [JSON Patch Portfolio Demo Live Demo](http://demos.lightstreamer.com/PortfolioDemo_JSONPatch/), through a second Data Adapter which supplies the same portfolios in a different form, based on JSON structures.
+Note that the use of JSON is not the recommended way to supply tabular data like this, but it may be needed to handle more complex structures.

 ## Details

 ### Dig the Code
 The project is comprised of source code and a deployment example.
-The source code is divided into three folders.
+The source code includes the following parts.

 #### Feed Simulator
-Contains the source code for a class that simulates a portfolio manager, which generates random portfolios and accepts buy and sell operations to change portfolio contents.
+A class that simulates a portfolio manager, which generates random portfolios and accepts buy and sell operations to change portfolio contents.

-#### Portfolio DataAdapter
+#### Portfolio Data Adapters
-Contains the source code for the Basic Portfolio Demo Data Adapter, a demo Adapter that handles subscription requests by attaching to the simulated portfolio manager.
+The Basic Portfolio Demo Data Adapter, a demo Adapter that handles subscription requests by attaching to the simulated portfolio manager.
 It can be referred to as a basic example for Data Adapter development.
+The similar Data Adapter for the JSON variant is also included.

-#### Portfolio MetaDataAdapter
+#### Portfolio Metadata Adapter
-Contains the source code for a Metadata Adapter to be associated with the Portfolio Demo Data Adapter.
+A Metadata Adapter to be associated with the Portfolio Demo Data Adapters.
 This Metadata Adapter inherits from `LiteralBasedProvider` in [Lightstreamer Java In-Process Adapter SDK](https://github.com/Lightstreamer/Lightstreamer-lib-adapter-java-inprocess#literalbasedprovider-metadata-adapter) and just adds a simple support for order entry by implementing the NotifyUserMessage method, to handle "sendMessage" requests from the Portfolio Demo client.
-The communication to the Portfolio Feed Simulator, through the Portfolio Data Adapter, is handled here.
+The communication to the Portfolio Feed Simulator is handled here.

 It should not be used as a reference for a real case of client-originated message handling, as no guaranteed delivery and no clustering support is shown.